 The practice of taping a coin on the belly button is prevalent among various cultures to push it inside.
 However, it does not help the navel in going in.

-Moreover, it could be a health hazard if the germs on the coin pass on to the baby.
+Moreover, it could be a health hazard if the germs on the coin pass on to the baby and can lead to intestinal obstruction.

 Also, never try to press back the belly button of your newborn.
 It may be soft but will not go inside if you push it.
 In fact, the pressure could harm the baby’s abdomen.